Candlestick Charts in Forex

 Price Action Patterns

 Pin Bar: One of the most widely used candlestick-based patterns in forex price action trading.
 A pin bar has a small body near one end of the candle and a long wick on the other side, with the wick being at least two to three times the length of the body.
 A bullish pin bar has a long lower wick and forms at support, signalling rejection of lower prices.
 A bearish pin bar has a long upper wick and forms at resistance, signalling rejection of higher prices.
-Pin bars on the daily or 4-hour chart at key levels carry significant weight because they represent a full session’s worth of genuine rejection activity.
+Pin bars on the daily or 4-hour chart at key levels care generally more reliable because they represent a full session’s worth of genuine rejection activity.

 Inside Bar: A two-candle pattern where the second candle’s entire range sits within the range of the first candle, called the mother bar.
 An inside bar represents a pause or compression after a strong directional move.
 Neither buyers nor sellers are committing in either direction.
 A close above the mother bar high signals a potential bullish breakout.
 A close below the mother bar low signals a potential bearish one.
 Inside bars on the daily chart after a strong directional move tend to produce the most reliable setups.